sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-level-based-hierarchies/data-warehouse-cloud-level-based-hierarchies.md

 >**Well done!**

-> You have completed the create hierarchies with SAP Data Warehouse Cloud tutorial group.
+> You have completed the create hierarchies with SAP Datasphere tutorial group.
 Now it is time to continue learning.
-Please check out the other SAP Data Warehouse Cloud tutorials available here, and don't forget to follow the SAP Data Warehouse Cloud tag in the [SAP Community](http://community.sap.com) to hear about the most up to date product news.
+Please check out the other SAP Datasphere tutorials available here, and don't forget to follow the SAP Datasphere tag in the [SAP Community](http://community.sap.com) to hear about the most up to date product news.